edx3mes/edx3mes/README.md

-- 👋 Hi, I’m @edx3mes
+- 👋 Hi, I'm @edx3mes
-- 👀 I’m interested in programmation
+- 👀 I'm interested in programming.
-- 🌱 I’m currently learning how use this page
+- 🌱 I'm currently learning how to use this site.
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I'm looking to collaborate on anything
-- 📫 How to reach me i don't know
+- 📫 How to reach me I don't know.

 <!---
 edx3mes/edx3mes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.